cogment/cogment-verse/docs/develop/development_setup.md

 ## Developing the web app

-Cogment verse includes a web app designed for human-in-the-loop learning developed with React.
+Cogment Verse includes a web app designed for human-in-the-loop learning developed with React.

 To develop the web app, you'll need to install [Node.JS v16](https://nodejs.org/) or above.